 No worries tonight.
 Well, not totally true.
 There were plenty of things to worry about.
 But she wasn't going to.
 She would not worry about her mom, or about her sister-slash-mystical key thingy, or about the superstrong diva bitch who was after Dawn.
 Nope, tonight she was non-worry girl, just out for a nice, relaxing, action-packed stroll before bed.
 At least, she had hoped for the action-packed part of it, but action just didn't seem to be making an appearance.
 Come on, she thought.
 Baddies?
 Come out, come out, wherever you are.

 But no one seemed to want to play.
 Or, well, die.
-The night was mostly quiet, nothing but the sound of her footsteps and the crinkle of leaves twirling around her feet.
+The night was mostly quiet, nothing but the sound of her footsteps and the crinkle of leaves beneath her feet.
 The soft breeze caused slow tinglies up her arms and along the curve of her spine.
 Except…the tinglies.
 Not so much from the breeze, apparently, and more from the annoying vamp that was…she turned her head, looked behind her, eyes scanning the line of trees along the perimeter of the cemetery…right there.

 "Spike," she said, making no effort to hide the irritation in her voice.
 "The stalker routine is getting old.
 What do you want?"